fuxlab/dynamic-step-pricing/readme.txt

 == Description ==

+Use dynamic variable products with step pricing for woocommerce.

 == Installation ==

 1. Go to your admin area and select Plugins → Add New from the menu.